AlexsLemonade/scpca-downstream-analyses/optional-integration-analysis/README.md

 # Optional Integration Analysis

-This directory includes a data integration analysis workflow that can help users integrate data from multiple libraries.
+This directory includes a data integration analysis workflow that can be used to combine data from multiple individual single-cell/single-nuclei libraries to obtain a single merged object.
+The merged objects contain the raw and normalized counts for all included libraries as well as batch corrected PCA and UMAP results.

 **The data integration analysis workflow cannot be implemented until after users have successfully run the main downstream analysis core workflow as described in this repository's main [README.md](../README.md) file or have downloaded data from the [ScPCA portal](https://scpca.alexslemonade.org/).**